Frimkron/Ascidia/readme.md

 ![](rm-images/diam-box.png)

+Diamond-shaped boxes are used to represent a decision point in data flow diagrams.

-Diamond-shaped boxes use a left chevron or angle-bracket `<` character for the left side and a right chevron or angle-bracket `>` character for the right side.
+Diamond boxes use a left chevron or angle-bracket `<` character for the left side and a right chevron or angle-bracket `>` character for the right side.
 The diagonal lines use alternating full-stop or period `.` characters and apostraphe or single-quote characters `'`.
 Note, the top and bottom peaks may